IBM/wiotp-here-tutorial/README.md

 In this tutorial, we will a set up cloud-to-cloud connection from IBM Cloud to HERE Tracking so messages received by Watson IoT platform can be converted into the proper format and sent to HERE Tracking.

 For cloud-to-cloud connectivity, a virtual device is defined and registered.
-The hardware device would send it data to an external service (in the case, the Watson IoT Platform service), the data is properly formatted and forwarded HERE Tracking (using the virtual device credentials).
+The hardware device would send its data to an external service (in the case, the Watson IoT Platform service), the data is properly formatted and forwarded to HERE Tracking (using the virtual device credentials).

 #### Create a virtual device and obtain a license